Configuring Active Roles Federated Authentication with Azure AD.

 Here is an example of configuring the claim when using the Federated Authentication feature.

 18) In the Domain user login credentials section, provide the valid credentials in the Username and Password fields.
-Recommended to use Active Roles service account.
+It is recommended to use the Active Roles service account.

 19) Click Modify to update the authentication settings.
 A message is displayed about the successful completion of the operation.After you click Modify, the ARSWeb is modified and is ready for federated authentication.